Back

 The same forehead at four stages, from a smooth surface to deep horizontal creases.
 Identity, lighting and framing stay fixed, so only the lines change.

-Botulinum Toxin Type A is a neurotoxin, which has been used for decades to treat horizontal forehead lines.
-It limits the contractions of facial muscles, especially in the upper face.
-This limitation is usually temporary; that is why the injections must be repeated every few months.
-The injections do not need recovery time, but the injecting procedure should be done by an experienced plastic surgeon since it should be precise for the optimal results.
-(15)
+Botulinum toxin type A is a neurotoxin that has been used for decades on horizontal forehead lines.
+It limits the contractions of the facial muscles, mostly in the upper face, but the effect is temporary, which is why the injections have to be repeated every few months.
+There is no recovery time.
+The injection should still be done by an experienced plastic surgeon, since it has to be precise to get the best result.15

-About 25% of people who have wrinkles do not like the idea of injecting toxins in their foreheads.
-Focused cold therapy is a non-surgical treatment that does not use toxins.
-It is effective and safe with nearly no serious side effects.
-Most doctors recommend it as the best alternative to common wrinkle treatments.
-It takes from 7 to 120 days to provide the person with a wrinkle-free forehead.
-(16)
+About 25% of people with wrinkles do not like the idea of injecting toxins into their forehead.
+Focused cold therapy is a non-surgical option that uses none at all, and it is effective and safe, with almost no serious side effects.
+Many doctors recommend it as the best alternative to the usual wrinkle treatments.
+It takes anywhere from 7 to 120 days to give a smoother forehead.16

-Dermal fillers are another non-invasive, non-surgical alternative for the correction of facial defects such as forehead wrinkles.
-Forehead wrinkles are classified into dynamic and non-dynamic.
-Dynamic forehead creases respond well to Botox injections while non-dynamic wrinkles respond well to hyaluronic acid gel fillers.
-(17)
+Dermal fillers are another non-invasive option.
+Forehead creases fall into two types, dynamic and non-dynamic: dynamic creases respond well to Botox, while non-dynamic ones respond well to hyaluronic acid gel fillers.17

 References